Make Money Jobs & Careers

 itchaznong/Adobe businessman holding saving account passbook with calculator

-Employers are allowed to ask about your financial situation, but they’re not allowed to discriminate based on that information.
+Employers can ask about your financial situation but can't discriminate based on that information.
 That includes questions about debt, credit, whether you rent or own property, or whether you have a car (unless it’s a job requirement).

 Furthermore, employers are required by the Federal Trade Commission to get written permission before running a background check.